Electronic Citation and Warning System (eCWS)

 In cooperation with the U. S. Department of Transportation, eCWS produces a Uniform Traffic Ticket (UTT) that identifies Commercial Drivers.
 The electronic information recorded by the officer will be transmitted to courts and the Bureau of Motor Vehicles in later phases of this project.
 All citation and warning information is uploaded to the eCWS Central Repository and made available to the appropriate judicial and law enforcement officials so the most up-to-date data is available.
 Because they will, in the future, have access to more timely data, an officer in one county may determine that a warning is not appropriate if the same driver was given a warning the week before in another county.

-The eCWS initiative is an addition to and the next step in the BMV project, which allows courts and clerks to transmit serious infractions by a commercial driver to the BMV electronically instead of by mail or fax.
+The eCWS initiative, in conjunction with the Odyssey initiative, allows courts and clerks to transmit serious infractions by a commercial driver to the BMV electronically instead of by mail or fax, increasing the flow and accuracy of conviction data.

 Benefits of eCWS